Fannie Mae Waiting Period After Deed In Lieu And Short Sale

 - The reason they are called conforming loans is that they need to conform to Fannie Mae and/or Freddie Mac Guidelines

 Conventional Loans are not guaranteed by any government agencies.
 Then why do lenders need to conform to Fannie Mae and/or Freddie Mac Mortgage Guidelines?

 - The reason is if lenders do not conform to Fannie/Freddie guidelines, they cannot sell the conforming loans they originate and fund to the secondary market

 - Fannie Mae and Freddie Mac do not purchase mortgages that do not meet their conforming guidelines

 The Federal Housing Finance Agency (FHFA) is the regulatory agency in charge of Fannie Mae and Freddie Mac.
 Conforming Loans have separate waiting period requirements after a deed in lieu of foreclosure and short sale versus standard foreclosure.

 Homeowners who had a prior deed in lieu of foreclosure or a prior short sale in the past four years can now qualify for a conventional loan after four years.
-5% down payment is required and need an per approve eligible per DU/LP FINDINGS.
+5% down payment is required and need an approve/eligible per DU/LP FINDINGS.

-- Even with an Automated Underwriting System approval, some lenders may have mortgage lender overlays
+- Even with an Automated Underwriting System approval, some lenders may have overlays

 - Waiting period after regular foreclosure is seven years